MBengochea/Low-Carbon-Heating-Roadmap-for-Madrid/README.md

 # Low-Carbon Heating Roadmap for Madrid

-Develop a Quantitative Roadmap and Technology Portfolio to guide Madrid’s transition from fossil-fuel heating to low-carbon systems.
-Using only Madrid’s open data and public APIs
+General Objective: Design a data-driven roadmap to accelerate the adoption of low-carbon heating systems in Madrid, optimizing environmental impact, cost-efficiency, and urban integration using reproducible analytics and operational methodologies.
+Using only Madrid’s open data and public APIs.

 ---